Job Costing Software for Small Contractors

 Step 3: Create purchase orders for approved purchases

-When materials or vendor services are needed, create purchase orders inside the job workflow.
+When you need materials or vendor services, create purchase orders inside the job workflow.
+Add:

 - Purchase order title.